Celayix’s Labor Forecasting Tool

-In previous blog posts, we have detailed our progress in our Labor Forecasting tool, which is currently in its Beta phase.
+In previous blog posts, we have detailed our progress in our Labor Forecasting tool.
 This tool has features that allow users to create events that will create batches of shifts depending on the type of event and the number of guests attending.
 So far, the tool only goes as far as creating open shifts that then need to be assigned to employees manually; however, we are currently developing new features that will assign these shifts automatically based on a variation on our Autofill Rotation tool.

 In some industries, particularly ones where employees are in unions, the priority in which employees are assigned shifts is very important.
 To handle this, we will introduce user-defined “rotations” that employees can belong to.
 These custom rotations have criteria such as shift service, shift tasks, and event type.
 When a shift that meets these criteria is assigned to an employee in the rotation their rotation count is incremented by one.